philwo-bot/example/README.md

 Hello from philwo-bot.

-I'm adding some other text.
+I'm readding some other text.

 Second round with more stuff!!